siamn/item-manager/README.md

 ![Text Item View](/screenshots/text_item.png?raw=true)
 ![Image Item View](/screenshots/image_item.png?raw=true)
 ## License
-As this project does not contain a license, default copyright laws apply.
+This project does not contain a license and thus default copyright laws apply.
 You may not reproduce, distribute, or create derivative works from this work.